Information about donors

 - SMA - Spinal Muscular Atrophy

-Family historyAll donors also are asked for a detailed family history and we ensure that nothing concerning is found in her family history:
+Family historyAll donors also are asked for a detailed family history and we ensure that nothing concerning is found in their family history.

 An extended carrier screen is a type of genetic test that can tell you whether one carries a gene for a certain genetic disorder.
 It is something that we can indeed perform, but we do not routinely recommend, as the conditions detected are very rare.
 It is an expensive process but if one wishes to carry this out, what we suggest is that the male partner performs and then if something comes up, then the egg donor is specifically tested for this specific disorder.